Math Calculators

 The Colmar Arithmometer

-In the first half of the 19th century, Charles Xavier Thomas de Colmar created the arithmometer.
-This first commercially available calculating device could perform four arithmetic operations.
-The Arithmometer was based on Wilhelm Leibniz's calculator.
+In the first half of the 19th century, Charles Xavier Thomas de Colmar created the Arithmometer.
+Heavily inspired by Wilhelm Leibniz's design, this device became the first commercially successful mechanical calculator.

-The De Colmar Arithmometer was a small iron or wooden mechanism with an automated counter.
-It could perform four arithmetic operations: addition, subtraction, multiplication, and division.
-The arithmometer could already handle thirty-digit numbers.
-The De Colmar Arithmometer had been produced for over 60 years (until 1915) and sold by more than 20 companies.
+The De Colmar Arithmometer was a sturdy, compact iron or wooden mechanism featuring an automated counter.
+Capable of handling addition, subtraction, multiplication, and division, this impressive machine could process numbers up to thirty digits long.
+Production of the Arithmometer lasted for over 60 years (until 1915), and it was manufactured and sold by more than 20 different companies globally.

 Calculators in the XX Century

-One of the first devices to control anti-aircraft fire was the Kerrison predictor.
-It was a mechanical counting device that could calculate the pointing angle of guns based on target position, ballistic parameters of the weapon and ammunition, wind speed, and other conditions.
+One of the first devices created to control anti-aircraft fire was the Kerrison predictor.
+This mechanical counting device could rapidly calculate the precise pointing angle for guns by analyzing the target's position, ballistic parameters, wind speed, and other real-time variables.

-During World War II, the first fully electronic computer, Colossus, was created in Great Britain to decode intercepted enemy communications.
-The machine specialized exclusively in decoding, but it was programmable and even had an electronic display.
+During World War II, the British developed Colossus, the world's first fully electronic computer, to decode intercepted enemy communications.
+Though strictly specialized for cryptography, it was programmable and even featured an electronic display.

-ENIAC was created in the fall of 1945, after World War II's end.
-It was originally designed for military purposes—to calculate firing tables.
-But it could also perform four basic arithmetic functions.
-The ENIAC was 1,000 times faster than electromechanical computers and could store ten-digit numbers in memory.
-It required 17,468 electronic tubes, 7,200 crystal diodes, 1,500 relays, 70,000 resistors, 10,000 capacitors, and about 5 million hand-soldered connections.
+Shortly after the war ended in the fall of 1945, ENIAC was completed.
+Originally designed to calculate complex artillery firing tables for the military, it could also perform the four basic arithmetic functions.
+The ENIAC was 1,000 times faster than prior electromechanical computers and possessed enough memory to store ten-digit numbers.
+Operating it was no small feat; it required 17,468 electronic vacuum tubes, 7,200 crystal diodes, 1,500 relays, 70,000 resistors, 10,000 capacitors, and roughly 5 million hand-soldered connections.

-The computer weighed about 27 tons and took up 167 square meters.
-ENIAC had been functioning until 1955 at the U.S. Army Ballistics Research Laboratory.
+Weighing roughly 27 tons and occupying 167 square meters of space, ENIAC remained in operation until 1955 at the U.S. Army Ballistics Research Laboratory.

-Canon, Mathatronics, Olivetti, SCM (Smith-Corona-Marchant), Sony, Toshiba, and Wang joined the calculator race.
+Soon after, major tech companies like Canon, Mathatronics, Olivetti, SCM (Smith-Corona-Marchant), Sony, Toshiba, and Wang entered the fiercely competitive calculator market.

-The ELKA 22 calculator was developed by the Central Institute for Computing Technology in Bulgaria.
-It weighed 8 kilograms and was the world's first calculator that could extract the square root.
+Meanwhile, the ELKA 22 calculator was developed by the Central Institute for Computing Technology in Bulgaria.
+Weighing a hefty 8 kilograms, it held the distinction of being the world's first calculator capable of extracting square roots.

-In 1967, Texas Instruments released the Cal Tech prototype.
-This calculator could add, subtract, multiply, divide, print the result on paper tape, and fit in the palm of your hand.
-In 1985, Casio released the Casio FX-7000G.
-It was a calculator widely regarded as the world's first graphing calculator available to the public.
-It was programmable and had 82 scientific functions.
+The race toward miniaturization took a massive leap in 1967 when Texas Instruments unveiled the Cal Tech prototype.
+It could add, subtract, multiply, divide, print results on paper tape, and astonishingly, fit perfectly in the palm of a hand.
+Decades later, in 1985, Casio released the Casio FX-7000G.
+Equipped with 82 scientific functions and full programmability, it is widely celebrated as the world's first publicly available graphing calculator.

 Contemporary Calculators

-Thanks to programming languages, professionals can now write applications for specialized calculators and make them publicly available on the Internet.
-Mathematical, engineering, statistical, medical, fitness, financial, time, and conversion calculators are now available to everyone on their smartphone.
+Thanks to modern programming languages, developers can now create highly specialized web-based calculators and make them freely available on the Internet.
+Whether you need a mathematical, engineering, statistical, medical, fitness, financial, time, or conversion calculator, these powerful online tools are now just a click or a tap away on your computer or smartphone.

 Related Calculators